NCAA responds after coaches criticize conditions at women’s volleyball tournament

 The NCAA women’s volleyball tournament is scheduled to begin Wednesday in Omaha after being postponed from the fall because of the coronavirus pandemic.
 It will be played in a single location, a similar arrangement to the NCAA men’s and women’s basketball tournaments, with the first three rounds held on courts set up in CHI Health Center’s convention hall and the remaining games to be played in an adjacent arena.

 Nebraska Coach John Cook said at a news conference Thursday that he and other coaches are dubious about the tournament’s venue and logistics.
-He preferred the tournament be played in venues across the area to provide ample space to accommodate the competition’s 48 teams — downsized from the usual 64 in response to the pandemic.
+He preferred the tournament be played in venues across the area to provide ample space to accommodate the competition’s 48 teams — down from the usual 64 in response to the pandemic.
 Cook indicated teams would not have locker rooms to change in before or after matches.

 “I was on a call yesterday, [and] a lot of coaches are concerned about the setup in Omaha, in the convention center,” he said.
 “We have a practice time an hour before our match on Thursday.
 We don’t practice an hour before our match on a game day, so there’s just a lot of stuff like that that everyone’s going to have to navigate and was concerned about.